gecche/laravel-multidomain/README.md

 In addition, two new folders are created, `storage/site1_com/` and `storage/site2_com/`.
 They have the same folder structure as the main storage.

-Customisations to this `storage` substructure must be matched by values in the `config/domain.php` file.
+Customizations to this `storage` substructure must be matched by values in the `config/domain.php` file.

 #### `domain.remove` artisan command
 The  `domain:remove` command removes the specified HTTP domain from the